Agenda 2026

 Minister of the Environment & Sustainable Development, Central African Republic

 H.E.
-Honourable Mohlomi Moleko
+Honourable Lejone Mpotjoane

-Minister of Natural Resources & Energy, Lesotho
+Minister of Energy & Mines, Lesotho

 H.E.
 Honourable Nani Juwara